deps/Berzerk/README.txt

 - Draw graphics for the maze
 --- floor (code added but not used)

-- Player can shoot
---- Press the fire button and direction
---- Player cannot move while shooting
---- Bullets are removed if touching a wall or is outside the room

 - Refactor!

 Period 2: Oct 14 to Oct 21 - 14 items (41 in total)